i0Ek3/blogie/README.md

 ### Link Tracking

 In this part, we use Jaeger to implement link tracking which support OpenTracing specfication.

+Usually, when multiple distributed interfaces call each other and the response is particularly slow, we need to locate and solve the problem in time.
+Therefore, we need to do link tracing.

+> Please install and boot docker first.

 First, we use docker to install Jaeger with following command: